mtreece/r3/HACKING.md

   allows contributions to be captured in a cohesive unit.

-  * "Mainline" development may routinely break this rule while trying to pull everything together, but it's the long-term goal to only advance the baseline with branch merges.
+  * "Mainline" development may routinely break this rule while trying to pull everything together; however, the long-term goal is to only advance the baseline with branch merges.

 * Branch names should follow the format "${type}-${description}", where ${type}